klauer/epics-sumo-mirror/doc/reference-sumo.rst

 Start the editor specified by the environment variable "VISUAL" or "EDITOR" with that file.
 This command first aquires a file-lock on the file that is only released when the editor program is terminated.
-If you want to edit a :term:`DB` or :term:`BUILDDB` file directly, you should always do it with this with this command.
+If you want to edit a :term:`DEPS.DB` :term:`BUILDS.DB` file directly, you should always do it with this with this command.
 The file locking prevents other users to use the file at the same time you modify it.